Igglybuff/awesome-piracy/readme.md

 - [rtorrent-ps](https://github.com/pyroscope/rtorrent-ps) Extended rTorrent distribution with a fully customizable canvas and colors, other feature additions, and complete docs.
 - [pyrocore](https://github.com/pyroscope/pyrocore) A collection of tools for the BitTorrent protocol and especially the rTorrent client
 - [rTorrent research](https://calomel.org/rtorrent_mods.html) security modifications and other hacks for usability
+- [rutorrent-all-seeders](https://github.com/AkdM/rutorrent-all-seeders) This ruTorrent plugin adds the columns 'All Seeders' to the torrents list.

 #### WebTorrent Clients
 - [magnetoo](https://www.magnetoo.io/) Fancy new in-browser WebTorrent streaming service